In-House Counsel Pro Bono Commission

 This page will spell out in detail the logistical information needed for in-house counsel to evaluate different pro bono activities, help in-house counsel select the pro bono activity that personally resonates with them and provide details to streamline the efficiency of engaging in such activity.

-The Arizona Chapter thanks our 2017-2018 In-House Pro Bono Commission Sponsor for its generous support.
+The Arizona Chapter thanks our 2018-2019 In-House Pro Bono Commission Sponsors for their generous support.

 - Specifically tailor efforts to in-house counsel, enabling counsel to select the activity that will personally resonate and encourage engagement